camunda-community-hub/process-execution-automator/README.md

 In this way, using the same scenario in different environments is possible.

 For example, let's say you want to start the tool in a Kubernetes deployment.
-The best way is then to use the Spring capability's to override a parameter via the -D options.
+The best way is then to use the Spring capability to override a parameter via the -D options.
-You check the application.yaml, and decided the simple ways is to override the `automator.servers.camunda8` section.
+You check the `application.yaml`, and decided the simple ways are to override the `automator.servers.camunda8` section.

 1/ you specify which server the tool will connect the server given at the configuration.
 For example, using the SpringBoot functionality to override a configuration variable: